getcarina/getcarina.com/_best-practices/container-design-philosophy.md

 <a name="resources"></a>
 ### Resources

-Numbered citations in this article
+Numbered citations in this article:

 1. <https://docs.docker.com/articles/dockerfile_best-practices/#run-only-one-process-per-container>

 2. <http://martinfowler.com/articles/microservices.html>

-Other recommended reading
+Other recommended reading:

 - <http://www.forbes.com/sites/alexkonrad/2015/07/01/meet-docker-founder-solomon-hykes/>

 In addition to *best-practices* articles such as this one, Rackspace Container Service documentation includes *tutorials* and *references*:

-* For step-by-step demonstrations, explore the *tutorials* collection.
+* For step-by-step demonstrations and instructions, explore the *tutorials* collection.
-* For detailed descriptions of reference architectures designed for specific use cases, explore the *references* collection.
+* For detailed information about how to solve specific issues or work with specific architectures, explore the *references* collection.
 * For discussions of key ideas, recommendations of useful methods and tools, and general good advice, explore the *best-practices* collection.